Quiche

-Quiche (/ˈkiːʃ/ KEESH-') is a French tart consisting of a pastry crust filled with savory custard and pieces of cheese, meat, seafood or vegetables.
+Quiche (/ˈkiːʃ/ KEESH-') is a French tart consisting of a pastry case filled with savory custard and pieces of cheese, meat, seafood or vegetables.
 A well-known variant is Quiche Lorraine, which includes lardons or bacon.
-Quiche may be served hot, warm or cold.
+Quiche are served hot, warm or cold.

 Overview

 Etymology

-The word is first attested in Lorrain in 1605, then in French in 1805; the first English usage — "quiche lorraine" — was recorded in 1925.
+The word is first attested in Lorrain in 1605, then in French in 1805; the first English usage "quiche lorraine" was recorded in 1925.
 The further etymology is uncertain, but it may be related to the German Kuchen meaning "cake" or "tart".